drogonframework/drogon-docs/ENG-18-Testing-Framework.md

 DrogonTest is a minimal testing framework built into drogon to enable easy asynchronous testing as well as synchronous ones.
-It is used for Drogon's own unittests adn integration tests.
+It is used for Drogon's own unittests and integration tests.
 But could also be used for testing applications built with Drogon.
-The syntax of DrogonTest is enspired by both [GTest](https://github.com/google/googletest) and [Catch2](https://github.com/catchorg/Catch2).
+The syntax of DrogonTest is inspired by both [GTest](https://github.com/google/googletest) and [Catch2](https://github.com/catchorg/Catch2).

 You don't have to use DrogonTest for your application.
 Use whatever you are comfortable with.
 But it is an option.